locustio/locust/docs/writing-a-locustfile.rst

         if response.status_code == 404:
             response.success()

 You can even avoid logging a request at all by throwing an exception and then catching it outside the with-block.
-Or you can throw a :ref:`locust exception <exceptions>`, like in the example below, and let locust catch it.
+Or you can throw a :ref:`locust exception <exceptions>`, like in the example below, and let Locust catch it.

 .. code-block:: python